 October 8, 2020 | Exercise & Fitness

-Amid the coronavirus pandemic, you may be feeling overwhelmed by the uncertainty of each day.
+Sometimes, you may be feeling overwhelmed by the uncertainty of each day.
 That’s why it’s important to learn new techniques to help you manage stress.
 Yoga is one stress management tool for seniors that you can use from the comfort of home.

 What is yoga?

 Yoga is a practice that connects both the body and mind through the use of various poses, breathing exercises and meditation.
 For seniors looking for a safe and effective way to improve their health, yoga is a great option.

 In addition to the physical benefits of improving flexibility, balance, posture, energy flow and strength, yoga can also provide many psychological benefits.
 According to a report from Harvard Health Publishing, regular yoga practice seems to correlate with not only an increase in well-being, but improved sleep, better body awareness, weight loss, and greater balance.

 Just like any other physical activity, it’s important to make sure that you and your surroundings are properly prepared.
 Here are some tips on how to get started.